antoinecomp/qasolver/README.md

  2. Follow with [Alvina Swalin's article on towardsdatascience](https://towardsdatascience.com/building-a-question-answering-system-part-1-9388aadff507), where she explains her attempt and her features.
  3. Read my [ongoing Master dissertation on this project](https://www.overleaf.com/read/xgkqdjfswtgz).
 I tried to formalize the project and the features with solid mathematical definitions of her attempts and their limits in front of this new dataset.

+You are welcome to discuss them [on Reddit](https://www.reddit.com/r/Moodbot/), especially the last one ;)
 ## Support

-Feel free to launch issue above if you're stuck.
+Feel free to launch an issue above if you're stuck.
 I will try to help as much as I can